Sitecore-Hackathon/2019-Red-Hack-Zombies/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

--Please have Sitecore 9.1 with .Net Framework 4.7.1 installed on your machine.
+1. Please have Sitecore 9.1 with .Net Framework 4.7.1 installed on your machine.
--Upload and install the CloneMe-1.0.zip package in your Sitecore instance.
+2. Upload the CloneMe-1.0.zip package in your Sitecore instance.
+3. Use the Sitecore 9.1 Installation wizard to install Sitecore package.
--Now, you are good to go.
+3. Now, you are good to go.

 ## Configuration